acroyear2/alpine-node-nginx/README.md

 You can set `HAS_BASIC_AUTH` value to add HTTP authentication for free.
 By default, username and password is `admin:admin`.
 You can change these to different values using `BASIC_AUTH_USER` and `BASIC_AUTH_PASSWORD` environment variables.

+## Health check endpoint

+When set, `HEALTH_CHECK` installs the `/health` endpoint which will bypass the Basic auth and respond with 204.